 If you are a New Jersey resident with income from sources outside New Jersey, you may be eligible for a credit on your New Jersey tax return.
-You may qualify for a credit if you paid income or wage tax on the same income in the same year to both New Jersey and to another taxing jurisdiction outside New Jersey.
+You may qualify for a credit if you paid income or wage tax on the same income in the same year to both New Jersey and to another jurisdiction outside New Jersey.
 You cannot claim a credit for income tax paid to the federal government, Canada, Puerto Rico, or any other foreign country or territory.

-Enter on Form NJ-1040 the total amount of credit allowed from your Schedule A(s).
+Enter on your New Jersey return the total amount of credit from your Schedule NJ-COJ(s).
 You must also enter on the return a two-digit jurisdiction code

-As a result of the Reciprocal Personal Income Tax Agreement
+The Reciprocal Personal Income Tax Agreement

-The New Jersey/Pennsylvania Reciprocal Agreement does not apply to the income or wage tax imposed and collected by the City of Philadelphia or any other municipality in Pennsylvania.
-That means a New Jersey resident who works in Philadelphia and pays city wage taxes may claim a credit for the taxes paid to Philadelphia.
+The New Jersey/Pennsylvania Reciprocal Agreement does not apply to income or wage tax imposed and collected by the City of Philadelphia or any other municipality in Pennsylvania.
+That means a New Jersey resident who works in Philadelphia and pays city wage taxes can claim a credit for the taxes paid to Philadelphia.